-In order to test our hypotheses, we conducted a laboratory experiment using a computerbased, team-based, dynamic strategy simulation, manipulating the focus of identification between component teams nested in multiteam systems.
-Simulations of this kind are widely used in research on teams and multiteam systems as they allow controlled experimentation, structured behavioral observation, and objective measurement of process and performance (Beersma et al., 2003; DeChurch & Marks, 2006; Ellis, 2006; Homan et al., 2008; Lanaj, Foulk, & Hollenbeck, 2018; Lanaj, Hollenbeck, Ilgen, Barnes, & Harmon, 2013; Marks, DeChurch, Mathieu, Panzer, & Alonso, 2005; Mathieu, Heffner, Goodwin, Salas, & Cannon-Bowers, 2000; Pearsall & Venkataramani, 2015; Porck et al., 2019).
-Such simulations are also widely used to teach teamwork, coordination, and leadership, for example, in military training (Beersma et al., 2003) and business education (Pearsall & Venkataramani, 2015).
-While simulations naturally abstract from the highly complex and specialized knowledge required in the field and use student rather than field samples, the team processes that participants experience and the interpersonal and intergroup behaviors they engage in during such simulations are generally deemed useful analogues to the processes and behaviors in the field.
+In order to test our hypotheses, we conducted a laboratory experiment using a computer-based, team-based, dynamic strategy simulation, manipulating the focus of identification between component teams nested in multiteam systems.
+Simulations of this kind are widely used in research on teams and multiteam systems as they allow controlled experimentation, structured behavioral observation, and objective measurement of process and performance (Beersma, Hollenbeck, Humphrey, Moon, Conlon, & Ilgen, 2003; DeChurch & Marks, 2006; Ellis, 2006; Homan, Hollenbeck, Humphrey, van Knippenberg, Ilgen, & van Kleef, 2008; Lanaj, Foulk, & Hollenbeck, 2018; Lanaj, Hollenbeck, Ilgen, Barnes, & Harmon, 2013; Marks, DeChurch, Mathieu, Panzer, & Alonso, 2005: Mathieu, Heffner, Goodwin, Salas, & Cannon-Bowers, 2000; Pearsall & Venkataramani, 2015; Porck et al., 2019).
+Such simulations are also widely used to teach teamwork, coordination, and leadership; for example, in military training (Beersma et al., 2003) and business education (Pearsall & Venkataramani, 2015).
+While simulations naturally abstract from the highly complex and specialized knowledge required in the field and use student rather than field samples, the team processes that participants experience and the interpersonal and intergroup behaviors they engage in during such simulations are generally deemed useful analogs to the processes and behaviors in the field.
 Correspondingly, meta-analytic evidence shows that lab and field settings yield parallel findings with respect to relationships relevant to our study, such as relationships between team identity and team performance (Mesmer-Magnus, Asencio, Seely, & DeChurch, 2018) as well as relationships between teamwork processes and team performance (LePine, Piccolo, Jackson, Mathieu, & Saul, 2008).